gbdk-2020/gbdk-2020/README.md

 # Usage
-Most users will only need to download and unzip the latest [release](https://github.com/Zal0/gbdk-2020/releases) Then go to the examples folder and build them (with make.bat on windows or running make)
+Most users will only need to download and unzip the latest [release](https://github.com/Zal0/gbdk-2020/releases)

+Then go to the examples folder and build them (with make.bat on windows or running make).
+They are a good starting point.

 # Docs
 You can still refer to the documentation of GBDK [html](http://gbdk.sourceforge.net/doc/html/book01.html) or [pdf](http://gbdk.sourceforge.net/doc/gbdk-doc.pdf)